Message IconCustomer SupportUser IconContact SalesLock IconLogin

 Not just “who are you?” – but “who are you submitting a report for?”, “who authorized you to submit”, and “can that be verified in real time?”

 Today a business submits periodical tax and VAT reports directly to the Tax Authority.
+Simple.

 In the world of VAT in the Digital Age (ViDA) and CTC, that same business is likely to outsource report submission to its e-invoicing Service Provider.
 The provider submits Tax Data Documents (TDD) and handles compliance.
 Also relatively simple, until you look at it from the Tax Authority’s perspective and realize that every system built on automation requires certainty and trust.
 It must know which provider submitted the report, which taxpayer they represent, and whether that authorization is valid at the time of submission.
 Without that, real-time controls fall apart.
 CTC relies on trust.
 Trust relies on identity.